Best Leaky Gut Supplements

 Demulcents

-Demulcent plants — such as marshmallow root, slippery elm, licorice, and aloe vera — have anti-inflammatory properties; they coat the mucus membranes in your intestines.
-This additional mucosal coating is thought to protect irritated, sensitive mucosal barriers from extra leakage while it heals.
-Clinical research on this is limited, but some studies have shown that these plants’ effectively help optimize gut health in people with IBD.
+Demulcent plants — such as marshmallow root, slippery elm, licorice, and aloe vera — have anti-inflammatory properties; they coat the mucous membranes in your intestines.
+The additional mucosal coating is thought to protect irritated, sensitive mucosal barriers from extra leakage while they heal.
+Clinical research on this function is limited, but some studies have shown that demulcents effectively help optimize gut health in people with IBD.

 Quercetin